anchore/syft/internal/capabilities/generate/README.md

 ## Troubleshooting

-### "Cataloger X not found in packages.yaml"
+### "Cataloger X not found in ecosystem YAML"

-**Cause:** you added a new cataloger but didn't regenerate packages.yaml
+**Cause:** you added a new cataloger but didn't regenerate the ecosystem YAML files

 **Fix:**
 ```bash